-Fourth, a public company faces intense scrutiny from regulators including the Securities and Exchange Commission and adherence to the Sarbanes-Oxley Act.
-A lot of details about the company's business and its owners become public and that could give valuable information to competitors.
+Fourth, a public company faces intense scrutiny from regulators including the Securities and Exchange Commission.
+Its managers must also adhere to the Sarbanes-Oxley Act.
+A lot of details about the company's business and its owners become public.
+That could give valuable information to competitors.

 What IPOs Mean to the Economy

-The number of IPOs being issued is usually a sign of the stock market's (and economy's) health.
-During a recession, IPOs drop because it's not worth the hassle when share prices are depressed.
-When IPOs increase, it usually means the economy is getting back on its feet again.
+The number of IPOs being issued is usually a sign of the stock market's and economy's health.
+During a recession, IPOs drop because they aren't worth the hassle when share prices are depressed.
+When the number of IPOs increase, it usually means the economy is getting back on its feet again.

 The IPO Process

-The first step is to put together the IPO team.
-This consists of the investment banker, lawyers, accountants, investor relations specialists, public relations professionals, and SEC experts.
+The second step is the due diligence and regulatory filings.
+It occurs three months before the IPO.
+This is prepared by the IPO team.
+It consists of the lead investment banker, lawyers, accountants, investor relations specialists, public relations professionals, and SEC experts.

-The team's first task is to put together the financial information required.
+The team assembles the financial information required.
 That includes identifying, then selling or writing off, unprofitable assets.
-The team must find areas where cash flow can be beefed up.
-Some companies also look for new management and a new board of directors to run the new public company.
+The team must find areas where the company can improve cash flow.
+Some companies also look for new management and a new board of directors to run the newly public company.

 Three months before the IPO, the board meets and reviews the audit.
 The company joins the stock exchange that lists its IPO.

-In the final month, the company files its prospectus with the SEC and issues a press release announcing the availability of shares to the public.
+In the final month, the company files its prospectus with the SEC.
+It also issues a press release announcing the availability of shares to the public.

 The day before the IPO, bidding investors find out how many shares they were able to buy.